AFLplusplus/AFLplusplus/libdislocator/README.dislocator.md

   - It checks for calloc() overflows and can cause soft or hard failures of alloc requests past a configurable memory limit (AFL_LD_LIMIT_MB, AFL_LD_HARD_FAIL).

   - Optionally, in platforms supporting it, huge pages can be used by passing USEHUGEPAGE=1 to make.

+  - Size alignment to `sizeof(void*)` can be enforced with AFL_ALIGNED_ALLOC=1.
+    In this case, a tail canary is inserted in the padding bytes at the end of the allocated zone.
+This reduce the ability of libdislocator to detect off-by-one bugs but also it make slibdislocator compliant to the C standard.

 Basically, it is inspired by some of the non-default options available for the OpenBSD allocator - see malloc.conf(5) on that platform for reference.
 It is